Forestry Commission: History

-The Forestry Commission was established as part of the Forestry Act 1919.
+The Forestry Commission was established as part of the Forestry Act 1919 (9 & 10 Geo.
+5. c.
+58).
 The board was initially made up of eight forestry commissioners and was chaired by Simon Fraser, 14th Lord Lovat from 1919 to 1927.
 The commission was set up to increase the amount of woodland in Britain by buying land for afforestation and reforestation.
 The commission was also tasked with promoting forestry and the production of timber for trade.
 During the 1920s the Commission focused on acquiring land to begin planting out new forests; much of the land was previously used for agricultural purposes.
 During the Great Depression the Forestry Commission's estate continued to grow so that it was just over 360,000 hectares of land by 1934.
 The low cost of land, and the need to increase timber production meant that by 1939 the Forestry Commission was the largest landowner in Britain.

 At the outbreak of the Second World War the Forestry Commission was split into the Forest Management Department, to continue with the commission's duties, and the Timber Supply Department to produce enough timber for the war effort.
 This division lasted until 1941, when the Timber Supply Department was absorbed by the Ministry of Supply.
 Much of the timber supplied for the war came from the New Forest and the Forest of Dean.
 The war also saw the commission introduce the licensing system for tree felling.
 By the end of the war approximately a third of available timber had been cut down and used.

 The advisory committee on Forest Research was formed in 1929 to guide the research efforts of the Forestry Commission.
 After the war, the commission began to increase its research output significantly.
 This included the establishment of three research stations beginning with Alice Holt Lodge in 1946.
 The expansion in research accompanied a significant increase in timber sales, exceeding £2 million per year during the 1950s.

 The Countryside Act 1968 required public bodies, including the Forestry Commission, to "have regard to the desirability of conserving the natural beauty and amenity of the countryside."
 This forced the commission to focus on conservation and recreation as well as the production and sale of timber.
 The conservation effort was partly driven by Peter Garthwaite and Sylvia Crowe.
 Crowe also helped the Forestry Commission landscape their forests to make them more appropriate for recreational use.